surfactants/json-to-sqlite/README.md

 ## to use

-Simply add your JSON files to `data/` and record them in `manifest.txt`.
+Simply add your JSON files to `data/`, and record them in `manifest.txt`.
+Binary files go in `blob/`.

 ## notes